sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

 5. Future Success Indicators
     - How could the curricular innovation or proposed idea be assessed if adopted or implemented?
     - In what context can the curricular innovation or proposed idea be used (large research institutions, community colleges, high schools)?
     - How difficult would the curricular innovation or proposed idea be to adopt it?
-For example, the human and financial resources needed.
+For example, do the authors consider the human and financial resources needed.